 The casino floor (above) has an air filtration system only found at one other casino in Las Vegas.
-The air inside Circa blows up towards the ceiling instead of down from the top of each floor.
-This should provide cleaner air with less smoke than other properties.
-It certainly feels that way at Aria which is the only other property in Las Vegas with this system.
+The air inside Circa blows up toward the ceiling instead of down from the top of each floor.
+This should provide cleaner air with less smoke than at other properties.
+It certainly feels that way at Aria, which is the only other property in Las Vegas with this system.

-The hotel at Circa opens in December and will offer similar contactless technology that the larger casinos on the Vegas Strip use.
+The hotel at Circa opens in December and will offer similar contactless technology to that used at the larger casinos on the Vegas Strip.
 This includes mobile check-in and mobile room keys.
 All of this new technology will help Circa stand out from the competition in downtown Las Vegas.

 Lego Art Gallery

 The Chris Ihle Art Gallery is one of the least publicized venues inside Circa.
 The gallery produces and displays life-size Lego statues.
-The centerpiece of the small gallery is currently of Stevens and a dancing dealer.
-The statue is so detailed it has Stevens’ favorite drink in hand with just enough clear bricks to emulate ice cubes.
+The centerpiece of the small gallery is currently a statue of Stevens and a dancing dealer.
+The statue is so detailed that it has Stevens’ favorite drink in hand, with just enough clear bricks to emulate ice cubes.

-The gallery continues to produce statues of celebrities like Las Vegas Golden Knights player Marc-Andre Fleury.
-Famous people aren’t the only subject of the Chris Ihle art gallery.
-There are smaller, still, life-sized, lego animals on display in the gallery when Circa first opened to the public.
+The gallery continues to produce statues of celebrities, like Las Vegas Golden Knights player Marc-Andre Fleury.
+But famous people aren’t the only subject of the Chris Ihle art gallery.
+There were smaller but still life-sized Lego animals on display in the gallery when Circa first opened to the public.

 This gallery isn’t just for showpieces.
 Visitors can commission Ihle to create a statue of their loved ones or pets.
-All the gallery needs is a photo of the subject and they can build pretty much anything.
-This isn’t cheap but the unique custom created statues can be purchased for $10,000-$15,000 and up.
-Prices will vary by the amount of time it takes to create.
+All the gallery needs is a photo of the subject, and they can build pretty much anything.
+It isn’t cheap, but the unique custom-created statues can be purchased — for $10,000-$15,000 and up.
+Prices will vary by the amount of time it takes to create a statue.

 Instagram-worthy photo ops